sonic-net/sonic-mgmt/ansible/README.md

   * apt_repo_ip = The ip address (or FQDN) of your APT mirror, typically private.
   * [ntp,syslog,dns]_servers = A list of your server IPs for these services.
   * snmp_rocommunity = your internal snmp community string.
+  * Replace sonicadmin_user and ansible_ssh_user with the username you built into the baseimage
 4. Update vars/docker_registry.yml:
   * docker_registry_host = FQDN:port of your docker registry
   * docker_registry_username = username of your docker registry